pratamabayu/graff/docs/content/documentation/customize/theme.md

 ## Creating brand color theme

-To quickly create a theme you simply change the values of the variables associated with your brand colors in ```:root``` scope.
+To quickly create a theme you simply change the values of the variables associated with your brand colors in `:root` selector.

 ``` css
 :root {